TileShapeCollection

 By default each rectangle in a TileShapeCollection occupies the entire tile (16x16).
 Custom shapes can be defined in Tiled to create rectangles which occupy less than the entire tile, or even polygons for sloped collision.
 Partial tile collisions are defined in the TSX file, typically in the StandardTileset.tsx.
 To add collision on tiles:

-1. Set the type on the tile which has the collision.
+1. Set the Class on the tile which has the collision.
 Note that the same type can be given to multiple tiles.
 Be sure to select the tile and not the shape.
 You may need to deselect and re-select the tile to force its properties to display rather than the newly-drawn polygon.
+Usually the Class that you specify should match the name of your TileShapeCollection.

 2. Repeat this process for any other tile which should have custom shapes.